nth-chile/gagesalzano2/src/_projects/Cotton-Bureau.md

   />
 </div>

-<p class="bg">We came up with this flip phone concept that referenced the logo for popular tech review YouTuber MKBHD 🙌</p>
+<p class="bg">We came up with this flip phone concept that referenced the logo for popular tech review YouTuber <a href="https://www.youtube.com/channel/UCBJycsmduvYEL83R_U4JriQ">MKBHD</a> 🙌</p>

 {{slide['end']}}